 1. Old Subscribers

-To start with my research I first reached out to old subscribers of the blog via email, these were students that reached out to me to personally last year to thank me for creating UKCAT Study Guide or dropped me an email to help with a specific issue they had.
-I sent a total of 149 emails, and only 23 student replied.
+To start with my research I first reached out to old subscribers of the blog via email, these were students that reached out to me to personally to thank me for creating UCAT Study Guide or dropped me an email to help with a specific issue they had.
+I sent a total of 149 emails, and only 23 students replied.
 In the email I wrote the following:

 Hope you are well.